MrMimic/Data-Mining/README.md

 ## pubmed_datamining

-A script to mine biological publications Pubmed for a specified term and compare PMID results to a database to avoid redundancy.
+A script to mine biological publications on Pubmed for a specified term and compare PMID results to a database to avoid redundancy.

 ## scientific_emails_mining